 This time of the year brings back so many memories.
 As someone with a nomadic soul, some of my most fond memories are travel memories.
 Christmas travel memories tend to be even that much more special.
 Imagine driving alongside the snow-covered Rocky Mountains in Colorado with mountain peaks that gently pierce through the clouds in the sky?
 Those childhood memories are magical.
 Now that I’m a (step)parent I think about the importance of making family memories and want the children to have some of the same experiences we had as children.
-A Christmas in Colorado is one of those memories and one that we can make happen.
+A Christmas in Colorado is one of those memories and one that we can make happen with a Colorado travel wishlist!

 I have family in Colorado and staying with family is great but spending our holiday our way is a must!
 My wishlist includes renting one of the many Colorado luxury homes, taking the kids to play in the snow, and taking a city break in Denver.